 Several years ago, we volunteered to provide input and recommendations to help the National Pork Board enhance its animal care management program for all pork producers.
 That program, which includes many of the tenets of our own Murphy-Brown guidelines, became the National Pork Board’s Pork Quality Assurance (PQA Plus®) program.
-A pork producer becomes PQA Plus certified only after staff attend training sessions on good production practices (which includes topics such as responsible animal handling, disease prevention, biosecurity, responsible antibiotic use, and appropriate feeding).
+A pork producer’s staff becomes PQA Plus certified after attending training sessions on good production practices (which includes topics such as responsible animal handling, disease prevention, insecurity, responsible antibiotic use, and appropriate feeding).
 Farms entered into the program undergo on-farm site assessments and are subject to random third-party audits.

-Learn more about how we care for our animals through our video series Taking the Mystery Out of Pork Production.
-The seven-part series, which was released in early 2011, was designed to open our company’s doors and educate consumers and others about pork production.
+Learn more about how we care for our animals through our video series, Taking the Mystery Out of Pork Production.
+The seven-part series was designed to open our company’s doors and educate consumers and others about pork production.

 The National Pork Producers Council (NPPC) engages in public policy issues on behalf of the industry, with a mission of protecting the livelihoods of America’s 67,000 pork producers.
 One of Murphy-Brown’s contract growers, R.C.
-Hunt, was elected president of the NPPC in March 2012.
+Hunt, served as president of the NPPC from early 2012 through early 2013.
 Hunt is the president and co-owner of Andrews Hunt Farms in Wilson, North Carolina.
-Murphy-Brown employee Ray Summerlin of Rose Hill, North Carolina, was elected to the board of directors.
+Murphy-Brown employee Ray Summerlin of Rose Hill, North Carolina, sits on the board of directors.